 Statement of Purpose

 The statement of purpose should give the admissions committee a clear sense of your individual interests and strengths.
-You don’t need to indicate at the time of application precisely what your field of specialization will be, but it is helpful to know something about your aspirations, and how Film and Visual Studies at Harvard might help in attaining these goals.
+You do not need to indicate precisely what your field of specialization will be, but it is helpful to know something about your aspirations, and how Film and Visual Studies at Harvard might help in attaining these goals.

-Strong language background helps to strengthen the application, and students who lack it should be aware that they will need to repair these gaps during their first two years of graduate study.
+Strong language background helps to strengthen the application, and students who lack it should be aware that they will need to fill this gap before they can take the General Examinations.